chelseakomlo/tor_patches/doc/HACKING/CodingStandards.md

    - To run `make check-docs` to see whether all new options are on the manpage?
    - To write unit tests, as possible?
+   - To run `make test-full` to test against all unit and integration tests?
    - To base your code on the appropriate branch?
    - To include a file in the `changes` directory as appropriate?